Some1private/ElijahPrintifyAutomation/README.md

  - Read products (Needed to fetch your base products to select and extract information)
  - Write products (Needed to create products)
  - Write images (Needed to upload your images)

+How does the custom values work?
+By default each new product created will use the same values as the corrosponding base product.
+If you enter a custom value, that custom image position value will be used on all the created products.
+Recommended only if choosing 1 base product, not multiple.
+To view the correct values to enter: https://developers.printify.com/#image-positioning

  Requirements